nicolasmarie1/pcvs/docs/source/ref/test-file.rst

         program: name of the binary file

-The run node owns the ``iterate`` subnode which can contain custom iterators desribed in the ``criterion`` node in the selected profile.
+The run node owns the ``iterate`` subnode which can contain custom iterators described in the ``criterion`` node in the selected profile.
 Moreover, the ``run.iterate`` node can define custom iterators without defining them in ``criterion`` by writing them in the run.iterate.program node.